-A grade of at least C in all COMM courses.
+- A grade of at least C in all COMM courses.

-A total of 18 hours in Communication, including COMM 1306 and at least 9 upper-level hours in Communication at UHD
+- A total of 18 hours in Communication, including COMM 1306 and at least 9 upper-level hours in Communication at UHD

 Minor in Drama

 Minimum requirements:

+- A grade point average of 2.0.

-A grade of at least C in all DRA courses
+- A grade of at least C in all DRA courses

-A total of 18 hours in drama, including at least 9 upper-level hours in drama at UHD
+- A total of 18 hours in drama, including at least 9 upper-level hours in drama at UHD

 Minor in Spanish

 Minimum requirements: